Faux German Smear Fireplace Finish with Paint

 Brush off all the brick of your fireplace with a broom to remove any dust particles that could get in the paint.
 The last thing you want to worry about is getting gunk out of your paint while you are trying to do your faux finish.

 You can put a drop cloth down when you are done dusting to ensure the paint doesn’t get on the floor.

 Step 3: How to White Wash Fireplace Grout

 My fireplace grout was dark gray and needed it to be white.
 If your grout is already white, you can skip this step.

 What is the Best Paint to Whitewash Brick?

-For this paint mixture, I use a ratio of one part glaze to one part latex paint so I combined 1 cup of glaze, and 1 cup of latex paint.
+For this paint mixture, I use a ratio of one part glaze to one part latex paint so I combined 1 cup of glaze, and 1 cup of white paint.
 If you want a less-translucent, more chalky look, add 1/4 cup plaster of paris to your mixture but I just stuck with the glaze and paint.

 Here’s how it looks once the old group lines were painted white – already a huge improvement!

 Getting Ready to Sell Your House?

 If you are whitewashing your brick fireplace to update your house for a quick sell, you can check out one of my most popular posts.
 In it, I describe 25+ updates for selling your home fast and a printable home staging checklist.